Shanghai Pan-fried Pork Buns (生煎馒头) | The Woks of Life

 Need a substitution for pork?

 We all know Chinese people love pork, and pork is the traditional filling for these buns.
 However, if pork is not allowed in your diet, you can use dark meat chicken!
 It’s also best to grind it yourself using my method for grinding meat without a grinder.
-To make the aspic, you can use chicken bones/carcasses, even from a cooked chicken.
+To make the aspic, use chicken feet and chicken bones/carcasses.

 Shanghai Pan-fried Pork Buns: Recipe Instructions